|

 Beacham Jaguars from Havelock North in New Zealand

-is one of the parties to offer such restorations,
+was one of the parties to offer such restorations,

 including a transplant of engine and gearbox to very modern standards.